Everything You Need to Know When Choosing Your New Air Conditioner

 At Oliver Heating & Cooling we have worked with just about every single type of air conditioner.
 We offer a variety of air conditioning brands and models to suit each households’ unique needs.
 Our team of HVAC experts is here to help you understand the differences between cooling systems and the technology that makes them operate.
-If you live in the Delaware Valley or at the Jersey Shore, contact us today for a free estimate for your air conditioner replacement installation.
+If you live in the Delaware Valley, contact us today for a free estimate for your air conditioner replacement installation.

 Types of Air Conditioning Units

 There are 4 main types of “whole home” air conditioning units.
 Window air conditioners and portable air conditioners are not included in this guide.
 Most newer homes have a central air or heat pump system installed during construction.
 They utilize ductwork throughout the home to distribute cool air.
 Geothermal cooling also requires ductwork while ductless mini-split systems do not.

 Designed to provide consistent cooling throughout a home’s multiple rooms, central air conditioning has been the most popular system since the 1950s.
 They utilize ductwork and a series of registers that distribute the air, and wall or ceiling mounted return vents that draw the warmer air back into the system.
 There are a few different versions of a central air conditioning unit, each with its own way of handling the cooling output.
 They can come with single stage, dual stage, or variable speed (inverter) compressors which we break down below.